AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Fin of the Deep-One.md

 The concept is this weapon is a cut-off limb of a [[Enemies concept list|fish-like boss enemy]], when it comes to lore.

+About the name: Deep-Ones are ocean-dwelling creatures from (yes, it's one of my fav) "The Shadow over Innsmouth".

 ### Weapon's tags:

 For rules and definitions, see [[Weapon tags and types|this file (non-existing yet, tba)]].